-- > Location and travel distance - > Travel plans or options - > Full cost breakdown, including multiple options where available - > Resources, including staffing, volunteer, and physical supplies - > Accommodation options, where needed - Insurance detailed, where needed - > Risk assessment plans and first aid provision - What safety measures can be put in place in order to reduce any risks
+- > Location and travel distance - > Travel plans or options - > Full cost breakdown, including multiple options where available - > Resources, including staffing, volunteer, and physical supplies - > Accommodation options, where needed - > Insurance detailed, where needed - > Risk assessment plans and first aid provision - > What safety measures can be put in place in order to reduce any risks

-See appendix 1 for our trip information form for the planning and approval of a visit.
+See Appendix 1 for our trip information form for the planning and approval of a visit.

-In cases where a trip involves activities for more than 24 hours, an overnight stay and/or travel overseas, the headteacher will seek approval of the governing board.
+In cases where a trip involves activities for more than 24 hours, an overnight stay and/or travel overseas, the Head of School will seek approval of the governing board.

-Once the risk assessment has been approved by the headteacher, and the governing board where relevant, staff will communicate with parents/carers and provide trip information.
+Once the risk assessment has been approved by the Head of School, and the governing board where relevant, staff will communicate with parents/carers and provide trip information.